Dark Sky Reserve Networks Usher in Earth Law

 Governments Act to Reduce Light Pollution (and energy costs)

-From 2014-2016 the US Department of Energy’s Outdoor Lighting Accelerator (OLA) worked with 25 partners (including three states, 16 cities and 6 regional energy networks) committed to upgrade 1.3 million street lights that will ultimately save cities an estimated $48 million/year.
+From 2014-2016 the US Department of Energy’s Outdoor Lighting Accelerator (OLA) worked with three states, 16 cities, and 6 regional energy networks committed to upgrading 1.3 million street lights.
+The modifications are projected to save cities an estimated $48 million/year and vastly reduce light pollution.

-Many cities have taken the lead in re-doing their lights to reclaim the night and decrease energy waste.
-Flagstaff, Arizona, was the first city to be designated a Dark Sky Community by the International Dark-Sky Association, and Chicago is in the process of retrofitting its fixtures.
+Many U.S. cities have taken the lead in re-doing their lights to reclaim the night and decrease energy waste.
+Flagstaff, Arizona, was the first city to be designated a Dark Sky Community by the International Dark-Sky Association, and Chicago is in the process of retrofitting its fixtures, as well as mapping light pollution across its metropolitan area.
 So far, concerns about dimmer, sparser lighting possibly causing an uptick in crime or decreased safety at night have not been supported by the data; in Chicago’s West Garfield Park, more brightly lit alleys actually led to an increase in reported crime.
-And anecdotally, people are finding that less glaring lighting makes it easier to see in unlit areas, because our eyes adapt more quickly to the dark.
+When it comes to human nightvision, our eyes adapt more quickly to the dark in the absence of glaring lights.

 Figure 5 Different levels of light shielding.
 Created by ELC for this blog.